danyalejandro/imgzoompan/README.md

 * Designed to mimic behavior from common image viewers.
 * Prevents the user from zooming out when the image is smaller than the Figure.
 * User cannot zoom or drag the image outside of the Figure.
+* Improved panning method to deal with MATLAB's lack of anti-aliasing (no deformation on high zoom level).
 * Lets you add callback functions for the mouse ButtonDown / ButtonUp events (you don't lose control).
 * Lots of configuration options.